apkille/Gabs.jl/docs/src/intro.md

 # [Getting Started with Gabs](@id intro)

-Gabs.jl is a numerical tooling package for simulating Gaussian quantum information.
+Gabs is a numerical tooling package for simulating Gaussian quantum information.
 Gaussian states and operators have the convenient property that they can be characterized by low-dimensional matrices in the phase space representation.
 Thus, a large class of continuous variable quantum information can be efficiently simulated on a classical computer, lending to applications in quantum cryptography, quantum machine learning, integrated quantum photonics, and more.
-Gabs.jl provides a high-level [Julia](https://julialang.org) interface for performing such efficient simulations in a straightforward manner.
+Gabs provides a high-level [Julia](https://julialang.org) interface for performing such efficient simulations in a straightforward manner.

-In the sections below, a getting started tutorial is provided to introduce the capabilities of Gabs.jl.
+In the sections below, a getting started tutorial is provided to introduce the capabilities of Gabs.
 The rest of the documentation is structured as follows:

 - [Manual](@ref) - an overview of the package types and inner-workings,
 - [Tutorials](@ref) - explanations for using particular features of the library,